Android-for-Python/Android-for-Python-Users/README.md

 #android.logcat_filters = *:S python:D
 ```

-Messages from Android can be cryptic, most commonly they are due to a missing recipe for a Python package, Java api errors when using pyjnius, or Kivy lifecycle violations.
+Messages from Android can be cryptic, most commonly they are due to a missing recipe for a Python package, Java API errors when using pyjnius, or Kivy lifecycle violations.

 It is possible to [debug using an emulator](#appendix-b--using-an-emulator) but this is not recomended initially, as it adds unknowns to the debug process.
 The emulator is useful for checking a debugged app on various devices and Android versions.